kewalaka/cCDROMdriveletter/README.md

 #### Requirements

 Only supports Windows OS, with a single cdrom drive.
-Works with PowerShell v4 and above.
+Works with PowerShell v4 and above, requires WinRM.

 This module will ignore cdrom devices that are auto-created when mounted ISO images within the OS.